@tauri-store/pinia - v3.7.0

 filterKeys?: StoreKeyFilter

-Keys the plugin should save or ignore.
+Keys the plugin should sync or ignore.

 The behavior depends on the value of StoreFrontendOptions.filterKeysStrategy.